Progressive Hardrock Beyond the Mainstream (1994, 57.53) ***½/½

 Out in the Dark (1980, 41.17) ***½/TTFull Moon

 Strange Meeting (part 2)

 In common with just about every other progressive outfit at the time, Flame Dream slightly simplified their approach on Out in the Dark, although it's still 'progressive' as against 'AOR' or somesuch.
-Compared with Elements, the songs are a good deal shorter, but at seven tracks spread over 40 minutes we're not exactly talking three-minute pop schlock here.
-The Genesis-soundalike tag really starts to earn its keep here, with Ruckstuhl's Yamaha CP70 sound and chord voicings being a dead giveaway, but that doesn't stop it being a decent enough album, just rather unoriginal.
-'Tron choir on several tracks here, but nothing you haven't heard before, to be honest, principally on a late-'70s Genesis album.
+Compared with Elements, the songs are a good deal shorter, but, at seven tracks spread over forty minutes, we're not exactly talking three-minute pop schlock.
+The Genesis-soundalike tag really starts to earn its keep here, Ruckstuhl's Yamaha CP70 sound and chord voicings being a dead giveaway, but that doesn't stop it being a decent enough album, just rather unoriginal.
+Mellotron choir on several tracks here, but nothing you haven't heard before, to be honest, principally on a late-'70s Genesis album.